 Where to Drink: The Best Bars in Sayulita

-While many of the restaurants in the area do have a drink menu, there are a couple of places that serve the best drinks.
+While many of the restaurants in the area do have a drink menu, a couple of places serve the best drinks.

 This place does have a small food menu, but it is a great place to bring your own food to pair with their craft beers.
 If you are eating tacos from Talivan or Diaz outside Yambak servers will actually bring your beer right to your table.